-Government may very well be the most important subject in all the Bible because it contains the vital knowledge of how Christians are to govern themselves under the sovereignty of God.
-John Ritenbaugh concludes his series on our full acceptance of God's sovereignty by highlighting how Christ helps us to follow God's will as He did.
+Government may be the most important subject in the Bible because it touches on how Christians are to govern themselves under the sovereignty of God.

-Is God sovereign over angels? mankind?
-John Ritenbaugh explains that God's sovereignty is absolute as He directs events toward the culmination of His plan.
+Is God sovereign over angels?
+What about mankind's choices?
+God's sovereignty is absolute as He directs events toward the culmination of His plan.

 Should women wear hats to church?
 What is the correct hair length for men and women?
 Earl Henn expounds on Paul's teaching on these subjects in I Corinthians 11.